camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/jboss/chapters/02-web-applications/02-install-cycle.html.md

 To exchange the preconfigured H2 database with your own, e.g. Oracle, you have to do the following:

 1. Deploy your database driver.
-(Check the JBoss Application Server Manual for Guidance).
+(Check the <a href = http://jbossas.jboss.org/docs/>JBoss Application Server Manual</a> for guidance).
 2. Define a datasource named `java:jboss/datasources/CycleDS` for your database.
-(Remove the existing h2 datasource).
+(Remove the existing H2 datasource).

 ## Install camunda Cycle on vanilla JBoss AS 7

-You can download the camunda Cycle web application from [our sever](https://app.camunda.com/nexus/content/groups/public/org/camunda/bpm/cycle/camunda-cycle-jboss/).
+You can download the camunda Cycle web application from our [server](https://app.camunda.com/nexus/content/groups/public/org/camunda/bpm/cycle/camunda-cycle-jboss/).
 Choose the correct version named `$PLATFORM_VERSION/camunda-cycle-jboss-$PLATFORM_VERSION.war`.

 ### Create a datasource

 First, you must define a datasource in JBoss Application Server.
-We assume here that you are familiar with the procedure.
+Here we assume that you are familiar with the procedure.
 If in doubt, check the appropriate sections in the manual of your application server.

 Cycle expects a datasource named `java:jboss/datasources/CycleDS`.